0345 040 7702

 What is changing?

-The Department of Transport says UK motorists should carry ‘Green Cards’ as proof of insurance cover when driving in the EU, EEA, Switzerland, Serbia and Andorra from 1 January 2021, including in Ireland.
+The Department of Transport says UK motorists should carry ‘Green Cards’ as proof of insurance cover when driving in the EU, EEA, Switzerland, Serbia and Andorra from 1 January 2021 to until 1 August 2021, including in Ireland.

 The rules on Green Cards have changed as they no longer need to be printed on green paper.